hlassiege/eventuallycoding/content/articles/en/2023/02/measuring-everything.md

 Without goals, you can't create alignment.
 Without alignment there is no impact.

 A product team that doesn't make constant impact is listened to less, and ends up being in danger of underinvestment.
-And in truth, everyone ends up losing in the process.
+And, to be honest, everyone ends up losing in the process.

 ## Our job is a scientific job